CD Calculator

 How to Use MoneyGeek’s CD Calculator

 To use our CD calculator, enter the amount you plan to deposit into a certificate of deposit (CD).
-Next, provide the annual percentage yield (APY) — which is the interest rate your CD will earn — including the effects of compounding.
-Finally, choose the term length to indicate how long your funds will remain locked in the CD.
+Next, provide the annual percentage yield (APY) — the interest rate your CD earns, including compounding effects.
+Finally, choose the term length to show how long your funds remain locked in the CD.

-The calculator will instantly display your total interest earned and final balance at the end of the term.
-You’ll also see a chart that shows how your money grows over time.
-For example, longer terms or higher APYs result in greater returns, demonstrating the impact of compounding.
+You'll instantly see your total interest earned and final balance at term's end.
+A chart shows how your money grows over time.
+Longer terms or higher APYs produce greater returns through compounding.

 1. 1